Bachelor of Journalism and Professional Writing

 If you finish your degree with a credit or higher grade point average (GPA) you could also be eligible for the one-year Bachelor of Creative Arts (Honours).

 This degree will provide you with the skills and knowledge needed to work as a journalist and writer in mainstream media and communication fields.
-An emphasis on professional writing also opens doors to a wide variety of allied professions, such as technical writing, tender presentations, marketing and communication.
+An emphasis on professional writing also opens doors to a wide variety of allied professions, such as technical writing, tender presentations, marketing and communications.
 You will:

 A final year journalism industry internship or project will further extend your knowledge and training.